 What Are Pulmonary Function Tests and Why Are They Done?

 Pulmonary function tests (or PFTs) are also called lung function tests.
-If you have warning signs or risk factors for a lung disease such as COPD, pulmonary fibrosis or asthma, your healthcare provider will order spirometry, among other tests, to check how well your lungs are working.
+If you have symptoms or risk factors for a lung disease such as COPD, pulmonary fibrosis or asthma, your healthcare provider may order PFTs, among other tests, to check how well your lungs are working.
+Your results will help determine if your lung function is within normal range by comparing your measured test results to predicted results generated by reference equations.

-PFTs will also be ordered to diagnose and monitor your diagnosed lung disease, guide treatment options, and check how well your lungs respond to treatments.
+PFTs will also be ordered to monitor your diagnosed lung disease, evaluate your exposure to environmental or work-related pollutants, guide treatment options, and check how well your lungs respond to treatments.

 Types of Pulmonary Function Tests